eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     recognition of the national certification schemes is provided.

 - The certification scheme will be a composite scheme.
-The object certification will be the entire system (eID scheme, EUDI Wallet, management thereof).
+The object certification will be the entire system (eID scheme, Wallet Solution, management thereof).
 It will therefore have to align with and rely on other available international standards, certification schemes, and conformity assessments.